CMSgov/bluebutton-site-static/_pages/developers.md

 **What happens after I am approved?**

 You will receive an email from the CMS Blue Button API team notifying you of approval.
 You will then receive a new Client ID and Secret for your app in production.
 You will use the base URL api.cms.bluebutton.gov instead of sandbox.bluebutton.cms.gov.

 ---

+## Developer Guidelines

+Below are guidelines you should follow to be successful in your Blue Button API integration.

+**Your Privacy Policy**

+You will be asked to provide a URL to your privacy policy and terms and conditions when registering your app in the Blue Button Developer Portal.
+These links should be easy to access and understand by a beneficiary using your app.
+Consider using the [Model Privacy Notice](https://www.healthit.gov/policy-researchers-implementers/model-privacy-notice-mpn).

+**Rate Limiting and Data Refresh**

+Medicare Part A and B claims data will be refreshed weekly, Part D data monthly.

+Our schedules may vary depending on many things like maintenance, delayed delivery of claims to the CCW data warehouse, or additional data quality processing that's needed.

+We recommend you have a daily or weekly job to fetch new claims data for your users.
+Please be responsible with your API usage and comply with the Service Management Rights to Limit conditions in the [Blue Button API Terms of Service](/terms).

+**Use of the Blue Button Logo**

+The Blue Button logo and usage guidelines is detailed [here](https://www.healthit.gov/patients-families/blue-button/blue-button-image).

+**Beneficiary Revokes Access**

+A beneficiary may revoke access to your application via the MyMedicare.gov website.
+When you encounter an invalid token indicating a beneficiary has revoked access, you should make a reasonable attempt to handle that case making it easy for the beneficiary to understand what is happening with their Medicare data.

+---